-- Use strong primary colours for lines and pastels for areas. - Make your graphs in strong lines, differentiate by strong colours. - lf colour is not available, differentiate by thick and thin lines, not by point-dash sequences.
+- Use strong primary colours for lines and pastels for areas.
+Note that green is tricky! - Make your graphs in strong lines, differentiate by strong colours. - If colour is not available, differentiate by thick and thin lines, not by point-dash sequences.